 Felipa Mena is Co-President Emeritus of POWER-PAC IL.
 She is a Mexican immigrant mother and grandmother who has long mentored immigrant, Spanish-speaking mothers to become policy change leaders in Chicago.
 She is a key leader in both the Elementary Justice and Early Learning Campaigns.
 Felipa is also a Lead Head Start Ambassador, going door-to-door each summer to help connect low-income and immigrant families with early learning resources.
 In 2013 Felipa was awarded the Chicago Foundation for Women’s Impact Award.
 She has served on the Board of West Town Leadership United and has organized with the Chicago Workers’ Collaborative, a day labor organizing group.

-Co-President, POWER-PAC IL and Parent Leader, Padres Líderes Activos de Aurora
+Health, Food, and Recess Campaign Co-Chair, POWER-PAC IL and Parent Leader, Padres Líderes Activos de Aurora

 Retired Certified Financial Advisor